UNB/ CS/ David Bremner/ tags/ git

 Before the lab

 Before every lab in this course, you will be given tasks to complete.
-These will generally be easy tasks like watching videos, but you need to complete them in order to keep with the class.
+These will generally be easy tasks like watching videos, but you need to complete them in order to keep up with the class.

 Command Line Familiarity Check